Planning for yourself and your family

 At RMT we can advise on tax planning strategies for yourself and your family.
 We can help individuals in the Newcastle Upon Tyne area to realise their goals and maximise their personal wealth.

-Every individual is different and will have unique financial needs and goals.
-You might simply want to maximise your wealth so that you can enjoy more of your hard-earned money now and in retirement.
-You might need to pay for your children's education, or to help support ageing parents.
+It is likely that you will have a range of different financial requirements and goals.
+You might be looking to maximise your wealth so that you can enjoy more of your hard-earned money now and in retirement.
+You may need to pay for your children’s education, or to help support ageing parents.
 Or perhaps all of the above apply.
-As your accountants, we can suggest practical ways to help make these objectives become reality.
+As your accountants, we can suggest practical ways to help your objectives become reality.

 A series of rate bands and allowances are assigned first to your earned income (this may include income from wages, self-employment, property income and pensions), then to your savings income, and finally to any dividend income.